tcwalther/bugreport-mosaicml-streaming-lightning-torchrun/README.md

 This doesn't happen with torchdata.

 This repo reproduces the bug.
 It compares a torch.data Dataset and a MosaicML streaming dataset, showing that the former works fine while the latter hangs.
-To simplify the multinode training code, we use Pytorch Lightning.
+To simplify the multi-GPU training code, we use Pytorch Lightning.

 ## Setup

 Run `uv sync`, or if you don't use `uv`, install `lightning`, `mosaicml-streaming` and `torchvision` (the latter for the MNIST dataset we use as an example).

-## Single node
+## Single GPU

-On single node, everything works fine:
+On single GPU, everything works fine:

 ```bash
 uv run train_mnist_torchdata.py  # this works fine